poc-handsome/educrys-experiments/crystal-growth-tin/README.md

 - Set the cooling fan to 30%
 - Start a recipe with a temperature ramp to 220 °C in 30 min, followed by a ramp to 237 °C in 15 min.
 Such ramps reduce the overshooting of the temperature control.
 The temperature should become stable approx. after 1 h after heating start.
 - Remove the golden-color oxide from the surface with a stainless steel spoon once the tin melts.
 This needs to be repeated several times especially with fresh raw material.
-Oxidation increased rapidly with temperature, so overheating the tin above 250 °C should be avoided.
+Oxidation increases rapidly with temperature, so overheating the tin above 250 °C should be avoided.

 ## Seed growth

 - Immerse the artificial copper seed for about 3 mm into the melt at the center.
 The gamepad is useful for controlling the seed motion.
-- Slightly touch the seed holder with the ruler, so that a good meniscus shape is formed at the seed
+- Slightly touch the seed holder with the metal ruler, so that a good meniscus shape is formed at the seed
 - Start pulling with about 5 mm/min.
 Increase the speed in steps by about 1.5x to 30...40 mm/min, until the crystal diameter reaches 1...1.5 mm.
 - The crystal may detach from the melt if the pull speed is increased too fast or if there was too much oxide on the surface
-- Stop the growth before the seed holder comes too close to the weight cell. **Pulling may not stop automatically if the Z coordinate is not set correctly".
+- Stop the growth before the seed holder comes too close to the weight cell. **Pulling may not stop automatically if the Z coordinate is not set correctly**.
 - Cut the grown crystal in peaces of about 20 mm length.
 Straighten out these pieces by rolling them between the metal ruler and a hard flat surface.

 ## Crystal growth